SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/the-delivery-group-account-set-up.md

 > 🚧 *Important*
 >
 > *After you have received the API credentials from TDG, you can now set up a shipping account on SAPIENT.
-Before doing that, make sure you have [enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with The Delivery Group and have already [created a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location).*
+Before doing that, make sure you have[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with The Delivery Group and have already [created a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location).*

 To add a shipping account for The Delivery Group in SAPIENT, follow the instructions as explained in the following procedure.